Genesis Chapter 48

 14. For as many as are led by the Spirit of God, they are the sons of God.

-Those who are influenced by and follow God’s Spirit are the children of God, and He becomes our Father Just as Jesus Christ is also His child.
+Those who are influenced and follow the Spirit of God are the children of God.
+Just as He planned since the foundation of the world.

 15. For you have not received the spirit of bondage again to fear, but you have received the Spirit of adoption by which we cry, Abba, Father!
 Gal.
 4:6; Eph.
 1:5